Info for Parents and Teachers

-A new world requires new solutions, new thinking, and that’s what the Global Game Changers degrees are about.
+A new world requires new solutions, new thinking, and that’s what Global Game Changers is about.

-Many traditional higher education programs have not yet evolved to offer real world skills and insights but a Global Game Changers degree is for creators, for innovators, for those students determined to make a new way in a new world.
+Many traditional higher education programs have not yet evolved to offer real world skills and insights, these degrees are for creators, for innovators, for those students determined to make a new way in a new world.

-Studied largely online (with industry events), Global Game Changers degrees are awarded by the University of Canberra, ranked among the top 2% of universities worldwide.
+Studied largely online (with industry events), Global Game Changers is delivered by Ducere Global Business School in partnership with the University of Canberra (ranked among the top 2% of universities worldwide*).

-The University of Canberra, in partnership with Dúcere Global Business School, delivers a ground-breaking program that combines earning a university degree with overseas entrepreneurial and leadership experiences in Asia and the US.
+Global Game Changers is a ground-breaking program that combines earning a university degree with overseas entrepreneurial and leadership experiences in Asia and the US.